WICG/direct-sockets/docs/security-privacy-self-review.md

-Responses to the [Self-Review Questionnaire: Security and Privacy](https://w3ctag.github.io/security-questionnaire/) for the [Raw Sockets API](https://github.com/WICG/raw-sockets/)
+Responses to the [Self-Review Questionnaire: Security and Privacy](https://w3ctag.github.io/security-questionnaire/) for the [Direct Sockets API](https://github.com/WICG/raw-sockets/)